 How bright is each brightness level?

 The following table provides the theoretical output for each brightness level.
 The last digit has been rounded.
 The difference between all adjacent brightness levels is visually even.
 That is, all level changes appear to be of equal size to your eyes.
+Remember, your eyes have a logarithmic response to light, requiring a roughly 1.5:1 change in order to register a small but visible change in brightness.

 We provide runtimes for many brightness levels.